GandhiCloudLab/envizi-social-governance/readme.md

 2. Make the required changes like Organization column and etc.

-3. Upload the file by going to  `Manage > Data files > Upload files` screeen.
+3. Upload the file by going to  `Manage > Data files > Upload files` screen.

 <img src="images/image32.png">